ImmutableVariable/learnityourself/docs/python/introduction.md

     - Machine Learning
     - Cybersecurity

 Python is a great choice if you are learning to program and do not know what to choose.
-However, if you already have a plan on what you would want to do (for example, Web Development), I would recommend starting with HTML, CSS, and Javascript (we currently do not cover them, SORRY!)
+However, if you already have a plan on what you would want to do (for example, Web Development), I would recommend starting with HTML, CSS, and JavaScript (we currently do not cover them, SORRY!)

 ## What does python look like?